 When a Routing Request triggers an ENUM LNP lookup, the SBC uses the dialed number to form a domain name and puts it in an ENUM LNP query to the ENUM database.
 When the ENUM returns NAPTR resource records, the SBC selects the record with a particular service type, extracts the translated number and domain name from the NAPTR record, and uses them to perform routing.
 If the query returns no NAPTR record with a translated number, the SBC routes the call using the original dialed number.

 ENUM CNAM enables calling name lookups on the IP network without having to consult an external element in the SS7 network, thus simplifying call routing and network operations.

 To provision ENUM CNAM, specify the trigger criteria in the Number Translation Criteria entity and specify the ENUM CNAM as the lookup type.
 ENUM CNAM, provisioned through the DNS-ENUM Service Definition screen, uses the same triggering and escape criteria as SCP-based CNAM.
 When a Routing Request triggers an ENUM CNAM lookup, the SBC uses the calling number to form a domain name and puts it in an ENUM CNAM query to the ENUM database.
 When the ENUM returns NAPTR resource records, the SBC adds the caller name.

-The ERE platform is enhanced to support number translations based on the host part (contains a fully-qualified domain name) of the SIP headers.
+The ERE platform supports number translations based on the host part (contains a fully-qualified domain name) of the SIP headers.
 As the IP address format is not supported for host part lookup, it is recommended to use the fully-qualified domain name.
-BC retrieves the destination domain from the various SIP headers and sends it to ERE as part of the policy request.
+The SBC retrieves the destination domain from the various SIP headers and sends it to the ERE as part of the policy request.
 The domain name lookup is case insensitive and partial matches are supported, while first priority is always for the full match.

 The supported destination domain SIP headers are: